AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    >[!NOTE]
    >
-   >By default, AEM Assets does not display the original rendition of the asset in the preview mode.
-If you are an administrator, you can use overlays to configure AEM Assets to display original renditions in the preview mode.
+   >By default, [!DNL Experience Manager] Assets does not display the original rendition of the asset in the preview mode.
+If you are an administrator, you can use overlays to configure [!DNL Experience Manager] Assets to display original renditions in the preview mode.

 1. Select a rendition to either view or delete the rendition.